naher94/rehanbutt.com/_projects/shineregistrybrand.markdown

 <!-- cast shadow animation -->

-Shine Registry a platform that _________________ as part of the branding we wanted to explore the idea of light and see if there was a way the users could be the light of the brand in the same way to they do on the platform.

-A start-up.. helping to formailze its design language.. for ease of the users.....
+Shine Registry is a platform that gives founders a platform to ask for support as they are starting their businesses.
+One of the goals of this rebrand was to help formalize a growing start-up’s visual identity with its existing community while also introducing a more scalable and cohesive brand system as it continues to expands.

 <div class="grid-x grid-margin-x grid-padding-y">
   <div class="cell medium-6">